Emallates/gulp-task-builder/README.md

 ##DESCRIPTION
-Node module task builder which can be configured by JSON Object containing the relevant tasks to build.
+Node module task builder which can be configured by a JSON Object containing the relevant tasks to build.

 <!--NO_HTML-->